aws-solutions/qnabot-on-aws/workshops/kendra/KENDRA_README.md

 <img src="./sync_kendra_faq_menu.png?raw=true" width="200" height="200">

 5. Wait until your designer console finishes syncing to the Kendra index.
+This will likely take a couple minutes.
+6. When it shows the *Sync Complete* status, you can go to your QnABot index in the Kendra console and check the FAQs tab to see a newly created (or updated) `qna-facts` FAQ.
+You will need to sync your questions to a Kendra FAQ each time you update the content in your designer console.
-6. Go back into the QnABot client and try out the new phrasing again: "What main objectives do economies try to achieve?"
+7. Go back into the QnABot client and try out the new phrasing again: "What main objectives do economies try to achieve?"

 You'll see that with Kendra-based question matching, the QnABot can understand variations in human language better!
 Amazon Kendra is an enterprise search service powered by machine learning and natural language processing.
 This means that it can apply different semantic meanings over the terms in a user’s question to better understand the meaning of complex human language, and identify better answers.
 With Amazon Kendra, QnABot is able to comprehend that these two question phrasings mean the same thing.